palant/apk-instrumentation/README.md

 # APK Instrumentation

 **Warning**: This is a repository with quick-and-dirty code rewriting tools based on [Soot](https://soot-oss.github.io/soot/) which I use for my own research.
+It has only been tested with Soot 4.2.1.
 The documentation is limited and support cannot be provided.
 Use at your own risk!

 ## Getting started